roxyshiran/Roksanashiran.github.io/README.md

 	Managed over 200 patient records, ensuring 100% accuracy in documentation and compliance with privacy protocols.
 	Acted as the primary point of contact for patient care, providing direct support to TMJ specialists in a fast-paced clinic.

-Sports in health care services                                               2019 – 2021 CA
+Sports in health care services                                               2019 – 2021
 Self-employed

 	Designed and implemented tailored physical activity programs for elderly individuals with special needs, improving their mobility and overall well-being.